Kuma Miko: Girl Meets Bear

-Kuma Miko: Girl Meets Bear (くまみこ) is a Japanese manga series by Masume Yoshimoto, serialized in Media Factory's seinen manga magazine Monthly Comic Flapper since May 2013.
-It has been collected in seventeen tankōbon volumes and is also available on Media Factory's ComicWalker web comic service.
+Kuma Miko: Girl Meets Bear (くまみこ) is a Japanese manga series by Masume Yoshimoto, serialized in Media Factory's seinen manga magazine Monthly Comic Flapper from May 2013 to December 2023.
+It has been collected in twenty tankōbon volumes and is also available on Kadokawa's ComicWalker web comic service.
 An anime television series adaptation by Kinema Citrus and EMT Squared aired from April 3, 2016 to June 19, 2016.

 Plot

 Machi Amayadori is the young shrine maiden who has spent her whole life in the rural mountains with Natsu, her talking guardian bear.
 Now, at fourteen, she wants to take a chance and attend high school in the big city.
 Can Natsu really prepare her for city life?
 Or will his wacky trials be too much for even Machi to bear?